franciscoghp/bob-corn/README.md

 - The rate limiter uses a "fail closed" strategy (denies requests if database check fails)
 - Database connection pooling is configured for optimal performance
 - The frontend automatically syncs with the backend rate limit status
+- The database initializes automatically when starting the backend
+- Rate limiting is 1 corn per ~59 seconds per client
+- The countdown timer updates automatically in the frontend

 ## 🎨 Design Decisions